OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

 SWIG bindings
 -------------

-The SWIG bindings are extended as if the system supported float16 values to provide a uniform ABI.
-If the GDAL backend does not support float16, as indicated by ``GDALHaveFloat16``, an error is reported.
+The SWIG bindings are extended where possible.
+Unfortunately, SWIG does not support the native float16 Python type, but it does support the float16 numpy type.
+This means that not all SWIG Python wrappers can support float16.

 Backward compatibility
 ----------------------